availproject/avail-uncharted/README.md

 Avail Uncharted is a program that is led by Avail's Exploration Team, dedicated to pioneering projects that push the modular space forward, expanding Avail's ecosystem, and collaborating with our developer community.

 2. **How can I contribute?** <br>
-You can get started by contributing to one of our existing open-sourced exploration projects listed above or by submitting a proposal to one of our open RFPs as part of our Grants Program.
+You can get started by contributing to one of our existing open-sourced exploration projects listed above.
+We will also be launching our grants program soon to help fund teams to work on problems that align with Avail's goals.

 3. **I have an idea for a project, where should I submit it?** <br>
-If your idea is part of the RFPs we uploaded, consider submitting a proposal, we would love to see your ideas come to fruition.
-If not, you can reach out to us via mail at [placeholder@].
-You may also proceed to post your ideas in our forums and gather feedback from the Avail Team and the community at large.
+You can reach out to us via mail at [placeholder@].
+You may also proceed to post your ideas on our Discord and gather feedback from the Avail Team and the community at large.
 You may also [get in touch with us](https://airtable.com/app3uGEo7mZ5jbIfW/shrLfg0gF0RiQ7kfV) to schedule a meeting with a member of the Avail Team to help guide you.

 4. **Can I collaborate with Avail Explorations Team?** <br>
 Absolutely!
 We encourage collaboration.
 Reach out to us at [contact@] for partnership inquiries and innovative ventures.